hztBUAA/RTOS-Bench/docs/source/2-Documentation_rules.markdown

 /**
  * @file benchmark_file.c
  * @ingroup new_benchmark
+ * @author Author
  * @brief Benchmark brief description
  * @details
  * Benchmark detailed description.
- */
+ *
+ * Copyright [year file created] - [last year file modified], [file author] <[author email]> and the [project name] contributors
+ * SPDX-License-Identifier: [SPDX license expression] */
 ```

 Also files should be included in the module that defines them.

+For licensing use a valid SPDX license expression and make sure that the license full-text is included as a file in the `LICENSES` folder.

+An SPDX license expression can be a simple license identifier from the [SPDX license list](https://spdx.org/licenses/) or a more complex expression, refer to [here](https://spdx.dev/resources/use/) and [here](https://github.com/david-a-wheeler/spdx-tutorial/) for further information.

 ## Documenting symbols